greggman/react-split-it/README.md

 ```

 If you click and drag on the first gutter it will adjust
-the percentages in the wrappers to either size.
-The reason to use percentages is because if the window is resizes the elements will do the correct thing.
-No need run any code.
+the percentages in the wrappers to either side.
+The reason to use percentages is because if the window is resized the elements will do the correct thing.
+No need to run any code.

 The reason for the wrappers (vs split.js) is react can't
 set the style of children without their cooperation so
-in react-split-it makes its own children, the wrappers,
+react-split-it makes its own children, the wrappers,
 that it can manipulate.

 ## Props